 In the end it was nearly 150.000 views on the old site which is for me beyond any expectations.
 The new site is barely a year old and is getting soon at the same level about 5 times faster!

 The audience at the old site were mostly US, Russian, Australian, UK and German.
-Perhaps of the language used, but we all know that Americans love their cars and the DIY culture is strong over there.
+Perhaps of the language used, but we all know that Americans love their cars and the DIY culture is still going strong over there.